Caenorhabditis elegans: Gut granules

-A remarkable feature of the granules is that when they are observed under ultraviolet light, they react by emitting an intense blue fluorescence.
+A particular feature of the granules is that when they are observed under ultraviolet light, they react by emitting an intense blue fluorescence.
 Another phenomenon seen is termed 'death fluorescence'.
 As the worms die, a dramatic burst of blue fluorescence is emitted.
 This death fluorescence typically takes place in an anterior to posterior wave that moves along the intestine, and is seen in both young and old worms, whether subjected to lethal injury or peacefully dying of old age.

 Many theories have been posited on the functions of the gut granules, with earlier ones being eliminated by later findings.
 They are thought to store zinc as one of their functions.
 Recent chemical analysis has identified the blue fluorescent material they contain as a glycosylated form of anthranilic acid (AA).
 The need for the large amounts of AA the many gut granules contain is questioned.
 One possibility is that the AA is antibacterial and used in defense against invading pathogens.
 Another possibility is that the granules provide photoprotection; the bursts of AA fluorescence entail the conversion of damaging UV light to relatively harmless visible light.
-This is seen a possible link to the melanin–containing melanosomes.
+This is seen as a possible link to the melanin–containing melanosomes.